Korpisalo makes 36 saves as Blue Jackets beat Lightning 4-2

 Tampa Bay has dropped two straight and five of seven overall while relinquishing first place in the Central Division to the Florida Panthers.
 Ross Colton and Luke Schenn scored for the Lightning, and Andrei Vasilevskiy had 26 saves.

-Dalpe converted a late first-period rush for his first NHL goal since Oct.
+Dalpe converted one a late first-period rush for his first NHL goal since Oct.
 20, 2016, for Minnesota.
 Max Domi put a pass on his tape and he finished from the slot.

 Dalpe was playing in just his fourth game this season after shuttling between Columbus and the AHL affiliate in Cleveland in recent years.
 He was recalled from the taxi squad when center Riley Nash was placed on injured reserve.